Wayne wins first girls track state title in school history

 "Did what we came to do," Norman wrote on X (Twitter).
 "Really doesn't feel real.
 First 4x1 state title in school history!!
 Wouldn't have wanted it to be with anyone else.
 ALL GLORY TO GOD."

-—Troy senior Devon Strobel won the Division I state championship in the discus (181 feet, 8 inches).
+—Devon Strobel, Troy: The senior won the Division I state championship in the discus (181 feet, 8 inches).

 "It means everything to me," Strobel said.
 "This has been my goal for a year now.
 I feel so great accomplishing it."